Huguitis/aoi.js-documentation/src/functions/Awaited/reactionCollector.md

 id: reactionCollector
 ---

-`$roleCount` will create a reaction collector on a given message.
+`$reactionCollector` will create a reaction collector on a given message.

 ## Usage